riverbed/steelscript-appfwk/docs/tables.rst

 The first is a normal column whose data will be provided by the wave data source.
-The second column is a synthetic column that is simply the 'sin1' column multipled by 2.
+The second column is a synthetic column that is simply the 'sin1' column multiplied by 2.

 The ``compute_expression`` column keyword defines the operation to
 perform: